Dr. Gabel strives to seek holistic solutions for hair loss patients, and incorporates both surgical and non-surgical treatment plans into his

 Due to the complex nature of the study, a causal relationship between prior finasteride use and persistent sexual symptoms, mood changes, or cognitive complaints cannot be conclusively reached at this time.

-Research did suggest that the symptoms of depression and past finasteride use could be purely a coincidence or that patients with a depressed mood may have caused the symptoms of sexual dysfunction.
+The research did suggest that the symptoms of depression and past finasteride use could be purely a coincidence or that patients with a depressed mood may have caused the symptoms of sexual dysfunction.
 It is still not sufficiently understood as to why only some of the observed finasteride users experienced persistent sexual symptoms and/ or mood changes.

-The clinical significance of the study was that it actually showed that symptomatic finasteride users, which is to say the users who complained of sexual dysfunction, were not likely to benefit from androgen-based treatments, including testosterone, DHT or any other sex hormone, since the patients did not show any androgen deficiency, enzyme inhibition during conversion of testosterone to DHT, or androgen insensitivity.
+The clinical significance of the study was that it actually showed that symptomatic finasteride users, which is to say the users who complained of sexual dysfunction, were not likely to benefit from androgen-based treatments, including testosterone, DHT, or any other sex hormone, since the patients did not show any androgen deficiency, enzyme inhibition during conversion of testosterone to DHT, or androgen insensitivity.

 Finasteride Remains Effective For Most Men

-Despite concerns surrounding alleged side effects, finasteride remains the most clinically tested FDA approved treatment for male pattern hair loss.
+Despite concerns surrounding alleged side effects, finasteride remains the most clinically tested FDA-approved treatment for male pattern hair loss.

 Always consult a licensed physician before beginning any new prescription medication regimen.

-Contact The Gabel Center
+Contact The Gabel Hair Restoration